gedeck/mistat-code-solutions/IndustrialStatistics/blogs/Chap001.md

 The digital twin concept has been implemented by leading manufacturing companies.
 Ford Motor Company enhanced assembly line performance by evaluating and optimizing the designs using digital twins.
-Volvo Group Global \citeyear{volvogroupglobalVirtualTwinPlant2017}
-showed how to
-validate changes using a digital twin.
+Volvo Group Globalshowed how to validate changes using a digital twin.
 General Electric developed digital twins of aircraft engines.
 Major commercial software vendors support development of virtual factories via integrated solutions